kemokemo/python-sketchbook/executable/README.md

 ![Image](media/hello.png)

-## when you craete an executable file
+## when you create an executable file

 Use [PyInstaller](https://pypi.org/project/PyInstaller/).